Cost Management + Billing frequently asked questions (FAQ)

 How can I enable access to view costs?

 Cost Management is available for partners whose customers that have an Azure Plan.
-By enabling a policy setting, partners can allow their customers to view cost information.
+Partners can enable the policy setting to allow their customers to view cost information.
 For more information, see Get started with Cost Management for partners.
-Classic CSP isn't support by Cost Management.
+Classic Cloud Solution Provider (CSP) isn't support by Cost Management.

 How can I see forecasted costs?